 Don’t Forget to Check Visa Requirements Before Booking a Stopover

-It’s important to note that you still need to pass through immigration when making a free stopover.
+It’s important to note that you still need to pass through immigration when making a stopover.
 For this reason, checking visa requirements before scheduling a stopover is essential.
 Depending on the country you are stopping in, you may need to apply for a visa in advance.
 You may need to pay a visa fee on arrival.

 Some countries offer transit visas.
 Others allow travelers with a valid passport to enter without obtaining a visa.
 Researching entry requirements ahead of time will help ensure an easy transition when making a layover in another country.